Derrick Coleman, EdD '17

 Assistant Professor, GMercyU

-"The resilience I see in current students that gives me confidence in their ability to pivot and embrace the challenges of teaching today includes their ability to adapt to their environment and still be successful with their lack of resources.
-Instead of giving up; our students are finding creative ways to engage students and keep them learning."
+"The resilience I see in current students gives me confidence in their ability to pivot and embrace the challenges of teaching today [during a pandemic].
+It includes their ability to adapt to their environment and still be successful with their lack of resources.
+Instead of giving up, our students are finding creative ways to engage students and keep them learning."

 Tiffany Cresswell-Yeager, PhD